MPX4132/DynamizerJS/README.md

 cells by passing a processor function (called setter) to the dynamizer.

 	$(function() {
-		$("table.dynamic-table").dynamize(function(identifier, content) {
+		$("table.dynamic-table").dynamize(function(field, value, content) {
-			if (identifier == "FIELD_1") return content["Data 1"];
+			if (field == "FIELD_1") return content["Data 1"];
 		});
 	})
 	NOTE: When setter is defined, if no value is returned by setter, the script will use whatever was originally going to be use.

-		> If you want an empty cell, try passing a string with a blank " ", if the empty string is passed (""), false will be evaluated and the default value will be used.
-Keep that in mind!
+SERVER SIDE: The server just needs to return a JSON array of key-value pairs, where they keys match the column field names, or the data-field attribute values.

-SERVER SIDE: The server just needs to return a JSON array of key-value pairs, where they keys match the column field names.
 If it's not possible, the 'setter' function can be passed to do some preprocessing.